chapinb/pretalx-docker/README.md

 * Run ``docker-compose up -d ``.
 After a few minutes the setup should be accessible under http://yourdomain.com/orga
 * Set up a user and an organizer by running ``docker exec -ti pretalx pretalx init``.
 * Set up a cronjob for periodic tasks like this ``15,45 * * * * docker exec pretalx-app pretalx runperiodic``

-## Updates with docker-compose

 * Run ``docker-compose stop``, ``docker-compose pull`` and finally ``docker-compose up -d`` to upgrade to the newest version.

+## Notes

+- Make sure your DNS A/AAAA records for your domain point to your server.
+- Ports 80 and 443 must be open and forwarded to your server for Let's Encrypt to work.
+- All persistent data is stored in Docker volumes or bind mounts.
+Back up your data regularly.
+- For more advanced configuration, see the [pretalx documentation](https://docs.pretalx.org/administrator/installation/).

 ## Other installations

-* Ansible role without docker: https://github.com/pretalx/ansible-pretalx/
+- Ansible role without docker: https://github.com/pretalx/ansible-pretalx/
-* More complex docker based pretalx installation: https://github.com/allmende/pretalx-docker
+- More complex docker based pretalx installation: https://github.com/allmende/pretalx-docker